 - If you live in Mission Hills, your garage may have a separate PIN for the garage, which also needs to have the “non-resident” card fee calculated.

-A company or business with an address in unincorporated Northbrook may purchase a library card, which is valid for 6 months or 1 year.
+A business or organization, profit or nonprofit, with an address in unincorporated Northbrook may purchase a library card, which is valid for 6 months or 1 year.

 - The teacher library cards are valid only at the Northbrook Public Library for one year.